Staircase Patterns in Hirzebruch Surfaces: Introduction

-\NI (v) Our conjecture that no special rational point has a staircase is related to the question of whether $b=1/3$ has a descending staircase.
+\NI (ii) Our conjecture that no special rational point has a staircase is related to the question of whether $b=1/3$ has a descending staircase.
 It is shown in \cite[Lem.2.2.12]{MM} that when $b=1/3$ either there is a descending staircase or there is $\varepsilon>0$ so that for $\acc(b)<z<\acc(b)+\varepsilon$ the capacity function $c_{H_b}(z)$ equals the obstruction from the class $\bE=3L-E_0-2E_1-E_{2\dots6}$.
 This obstruction plays a special role because, by \cite[Ex.32]{ICERM} and \cite[Lem.2.2.7]{MM}, it goes through the accumulation point for all special rational $b$ except for $1/5$.
-We extend the conjecture in (iv) by claiming that for all such special $b$ the capacity function should be given by this obstruction at points just above the corresponding special rational $z$.
+We extend the conjecture in Theorem~\ref{thm:main}~(iv) by claiming that for all such special $b$ as well as $b=1/3$ the capacity function should be given by this obstruction at points just above the corresponding special rational $z$.
+(This result is now proven in \cite{MPW}.) \MS